brown-ccv/version-control-with-git/README.md

 `git diff` - show difference between your files and the commited files

-`git diff --cached`  same as diff, but for files you have already add
+`git diff --cached`  same as diff, but for files you have already added

 #### Reverting changes